Exams with Gradescope

 - Create the exam template

-- Click + new question to start adding questions.
+- Transfer your questions to a digital outline.
+Click + new question to start adding questions.
 You can title your questions and add maximum points.
-As you create the outline, a total score for the task will be displayed at the top of the page
+Create sub-questions by clicking on the plus next to a question or dragging one question onto another.
+This outline will be used for grading later.

 - You can also define areas where students enter their name and matriculation number.
 These areas are optional, but very useful if assignments are scanned centrally, as an AI feature can recognise the handwriting and automatically assign the assignment to the correct person.